 Don’t take it personally

 You know you don’t need to live in the suburb of a client’s business, or even use its services, to get them the results they want.
-But many small business owners – especially those who are new to digital marketing – may still be of the opinion that local knowledge is everything, and that to be successful for them, you have to actually be their target market and actively live their brand to understand their audience.
+But many small business owners – especially those who are new to digital marketing – may still think that local knowledge is everything.
+And that to be successful, you have to be their target market and actively live their brand to understand their audience.

 In these instances, your skills often seem like they count for nothing, you’re penalised because of your geographical and brand unfamiliarity, even though you know you can deliver and exceed the client’s expectations.
 Of course, many businesses undoubtedly find out for themselves that a freelancer’s proximity and brand knowledge doesn’t mean they get the right results.